sanskrit/raw_etexts_english/blogs/manasataramgini/2011-05-16_more-atrocities-in-the-name-of-art.md

 +++
-title = "More atrocities in the name of artxa0:-)"
+title = "More atrocities in the name of art :-)"

 +++
 *gada’s child*